chenlucan/market-simulation-cli/README.md

 Usage
 -------

-0. for a new terminal session, setup session envrionment by running :
+For a new terminal session, setup session envrionment by running :
 ```
 source ./env.sh
 ```

-1. build all and run unit test
+Build all and run unit test
 ```
 make all
 ```

-2. you may build each individually
+you may build each individually
 ```
 make serve
 make listen